According to Coombs and Gell, allergies are divided into four different types:

 - Obtain adequate (i.e. large bore) venous access as soon as possible (needed to administer medications).

-- Corticosteroids (e.g. prednisolone), and H1- and H2- antihistamines intravenously (high doses).
+- Administer corticosteroids (e.g. prednisolone), and H1- and H2- antihistamines intravenously (high doses).

-- Epinephrine (i.m. or i.v.)- patients may not have easy venous access when in shock.
+- Administer epinephrine (i.m. or i.v.)- patients may not have easy venous access when in shock.

 - Recognize that a GCS- score of < 8 requires endotracheal intubation for airway protection and oxygenation.